-Public events are held in Chapel throughout the year and full details are posted on our Facebook page and Twitter feed.
+Public events are held in Chapel throughout the year.
+Please click here for our Autumn 2022 services.Full details are also posted on our Facebook page and Twitter feed.
 Please review our social media feeds for details of online events over the coming months.

 The Senior Chaplain is the Reverend Dr Adam Dunning.
 He joined College from parish ministry and is assisted by the Reverend Dr Adrian Samuel and his wife the Reverend Dr Kerry Samuel.
 Dr Dunning read Philosophy and Theology at Oxford University and after completing a Ph.D at the University of Birmingham trained for the priesthood at Cambridge University.
 He is also the College Director of Community, Charity and Partnerships.

-Regular College organ recitals are now streamed online and can be viewed within the Music Department YouTube channel here.
+College services and recitals are regularly streamed online.
+Upcoming and past streams can be viewed on the Cheltenham College Chapel Youtube channel here.